gabriele-h/almapipo/README.md

 record from the table `fetched_records`.

 Options for export currently include:
-* Whole response as a string
+* Whole response as an xml.etree Element
-* XML as a string
+* Whole response as a bytes object (used in POST calls)
 * XML as an xml.etree Element

 ### Usage Example Python Console